 The University of Colorado Denver | Anschutz Medical Campus is committed to recruiting and supporting a diverse student body, faculty and administrative staff.
 The university strives to promote a culture of inclusiveness, respect, communication and understanding.
 We encourage applications from women, ethnic minorities, persons with disabilities and all veterans.
 The University of Colorado is committed to diversity and equality in education and employment.

 - Graduation from an accredited college or university with an associate's degree in psychology, social work, counseling, human services, or related field; AND

-- Minimum of two years of experience providing mental health, behavioral health, or substance abuse treatment to clients of diverse backgrounds
+- Minimum of two years of experience providing mental health, behavioral health, or substance abuse treatment to clients

 - Professional work experience that provided the same kind and level of knowledge acquired in the required education may substitute for the associate's degree on a year-for-year equivalent basis.